conmaol/gadelica/grammar/nouns/grammatical-dependents/modifiers/adjectives.md

 A noun can have one or more adjective modifiers.

+### Proper nouns

-For example, *proper nouns* can be modified by adjectives:
+Proper nouns can be modified by adjectives:

 > `Cha do leig i Fionn beag as a h-aire.` ‘She did not let little Finn out of her attention.’

 In this example, the nominative masculine proper noun `Fionn` is modified by the adjective `beag` ‘little’.

+### Common nouns

-Moreover, *common nouns* can be modified by adjectives too:
+Common nouns can be modified by adjectives too:

 > `Bha daoine treuna ann, ris an canadh iad an Fhiann.` ‘There were brave men, who they called the Fenians.’
 >